sumiya11/Groebner.jl/benchmark/README.md

 julia one_script_to_run_them_all.jl groebner
 ```

+We run Groebner.jl benchmarks using the function `Groebner.groebner` with default options.

-It is possible to specify some command-line options (these are available for all benchmarked software).
+It is possible to specify command-line options.
+These are available for all benchmarked software.
 For example, the following command

 ```
 julia one_script_to_run_them_all.jl groebner --timeout=600 --nworkers=20 --nruns=3 --validate=yes --benchmark=2